joseph-murray-az/joseph-murray-az.github.io/_posts/2024-01-06-what_is_this_blog_about.md

+---
+layout: post
+title:  "What is this blog about?"
+---

+# Welcome

 What is this blog about?

 This blog is about product management.
 Or perhaps random thoughts about product management from a practicing product manager.
 I am starting with a loose plan and a goal to maintain a consistent flow of posts throughout the year.
 Let's see where this goes.